superpanic/PointView/README.md

 # Development notes:

+## PICA means the host (Adobe Illustrator) application

-## Use *notes* for debug output
+## *SetNote* can be used for debug output
 I used the Attributes panel for debug output.
 Each Illustrator object can have a user note (string) that is displayed in the Attributes panel.
 This is usually empty, and can be set with `SetNote` from the `AIArtSuite`.

-## PICA means the host (Adobe Illustrator) application

 ## Plug-in notifiers and timers
 Plug-in notifiers and timers are used by a plug-in to have Illustrator inform it of certain events.